jayztemplier/ShakeReport/README.md

     NSURL *url = [NSURL URLWithString:@"http://localhost:3000/reports.json"];
     [reporter startListenerConnectedToBackendURL:url];

+If you backend is protected with a username and a password, you have to setup the reporter:

+	[reporter setUsername:@"jayztemplier"];
+	[reporter setPassword:@"mypassword"];

 # License
 SRReport is available under the MIT license.
 See the LICENSE file for more info